 That doesn’t mean you can’t learn about archery from the internet.
-There are some amazing resources for the sport, and we’ll cover some of them at the end of the week.
+There are some amazing resources for the sport, and we’ll cover some of them in Part 5.

 Something becoming increasingly common is remote coaching, which involves sending data – usually including video – to a coach who could be anywhere in the world, them analysing your skills and form, and making recommendations.
 One archer, working with a (mostly) remote coach, won the US national championships in 2020.